johang88/triton/readme.md

 Example: `ContentProcessor.exe in=..\Media out=..Data'

 ### Supported content file formats
+#### Meshes
-* Ogre .mesh.xml, .skeleton.xml
+* Ogre mesh format
-* .tga, .png, .bmp, .jpg, .dds
+* FBX

+#### Textures
+* tga
+* png
+* bmp
+* dds

+#### Audio
+* ogg

 ### Texture naming convention
 * `_d` => diffuse map
 * `_n` => normal map
-* `_s` => specular map, gloss in alpha channel

 ## Assemblies
 * ContentProcessor - Front end executable for the content processor.
 * Triton.Common - Virtual file system, resource manager, logging and more.
 * Triton.Content - Contains all content compilers (ie meshes, textures and skeletons).
 * Triton.Game - Game base system.
+* Triton.Audio - Audio subsystem using ogg and OpenAL.
 * Triton.Graphics - Contains the high level renderers and the core graphics backend class, the backend class can be used to feed the rendering thread with commands.
 There are also various utilities and resource loaders in here.
 * Triton.Input - Input system
 * Triton.Math - Math classes including Vector2, Vector3, Matrix4 and Quaternion.
 * Triton.Physics - Simple wrapper for the JitterPhysics library.
-* Triton.Renderer - Core renderer, contains some enumerations and helper classes for vertex formats, all sub systems are exposed in the `RenderSystem` facade.
-This is the low level renderer implementation, use the rendering backend in `Triton.Graphics` to issue commands.
+* Triton.Renderer - Core renderer, manages all GL state and provides wrapper functions for all common functionality.
+This is the low level renderer implementation, use the rendering backend in `Triton.Graphics` to issue the actual commands as thread safety is not guaranteed by the core renderer.

-## Future development
-* Audio subsystem
-* Entity management
-* Physics subsystem
-* Editor